Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Experiments Results

-Figure~\ref{app:learn_metrics} shows that $\ell_D$ increases monotonically with $q$, consistent with the trend observed in Section~\ref{app:approximation} where retrieval accuracy declined at high $q$ values.
+Notice that in \eqref{app:eqn_theta_training} the loss $\ell_{\text{T}}$ is redundant.
+It encourages the Euclidean norm $\big\| \Phi(x; \theta) - \Phi(y; \theta) \big\|$ to satisfy the $q$-triangle inequality when this is already implicit in $\ell_{\text{D}}$ as the latter encourages proximity to distances $D_q(x,y)$ that we know satisfy the $q$-triangle inequality.
+Figure~\ref{app:learn_metrics} reports numerical results for both loss terms: as $q$ increases, $\ell_T$ decreases while $\ell_D$ increases monotonically.
+This behavior mirrors the trend observed in Section~\ref{app:approximation}, where retrieval accuracy deteriorated at large $q$.
 This indicates that approximating the Canonical Projection becomes more difficult as $q$ increases.

 We observe the violation of the $q$-triangle inequality $\ell_T$ decreases with increasing $q$.
 However, the corresponding increase in accuracy metrics like rank order shows an opposite behavior is observed.
 That is, we observe $\ell_D$ to be more correlated with downstream performance than the satisfaction of the $q$-triangle inequality as measured by $\ell_T$.